fusioncharts/dev_centre_docs/getting-started/plain-javascript/export-charts-using-plain-javascript.md

 ![image](/images/exporting-as-image-and-pdf-export-menu.jpg)

-From the menu rendered, select the required format.
+Select the required format from the menu.
 The chart is downloaded to your machine in the selected format.

 A column 2D chart with export enabled is shown below.
 Click the <span> ![image](/images/exporting-as-image-and-pdf-export-button.jpg) </span> (menu) button and select the required export format.